PipedreamHQ/pipedream/docs/docs/privacy-and-security/README.md

 ## Encryption of data in transit, TLS (SSL) Certificates

 When you use the Pipedream web application at [https://pipedream.com](https://pipedream.com), traffic between your client and Pipedream services is encrypted in transit.
+When you create an HTTP interface in Pipedream, the Pipedream UI defaults to displaying the HTTPS endpoint, which we recommend you use when sending HTTP traffic to Pipedream so that your data is encrypted in transit.

 All Pipedream-managed certificates used to protect user data in transit are created using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
 This eliminates the need for our employees to manage certificate private keys: these keys are managed and secured by Amazon.

 ## Email Security